0xPolygon/polygon-docs/docs/pos/concepts/tokens/pol.md

 ## Do I need to do anything manually?

-Please refer to the [MATIC to POL migration guide](../../get-started/matic-to-pol.md) for details on what action you need to perform, if any, depending on the chain they are currently located, i.e., Ethereum, Polygon PoS, Polygon zkEVM, etc.
+Please refer to the [MATIC to POL migration guide](../../get-started/matic-to-pol.md) for details on what action you need to take, if any, depending on the chain they are currently located, i.e., Ethereum, Polygon PoS, Polygon zkEVM, etc.

 !!! tip "Deep dive into POL"

-    Read the detailed [blog post on the POL migration](https://polygon.technology/blog/save-the-date-matic-pol-migration-coming-september-4th-everything-you-need-to-know) to learn more about the POL token, its properties, and what it entails for the Polygon ecosystem.
+    Read the detailed [blog post on the POL migration](https://polygon.technology/blog/save-the-date-matic-pol-migration-coming-september-4th-everything-you-need-to-know) to learn more about the POL token, its properties, and what the migration means for the Polygon ecosystem.

 As a dApp developer, feel free to review the PIP's to analyze the changes to the token protocol.
 Ideally, developers shouldn't see any breaking changes.
 But if you do, feel free to reach out to us via the [developer Discord](https://discord.com/invite/0xPolygonDevs).